reshamas/reshamas.github.io/_posts/1999-01-01-the-gender-imbalance-in-tech.md

 </p>

 ## Data Collection, Availability and Sharing
 Some organizations collect and share data by gender.
 The collecting and sharing of key demographic data indicates a commitment to understanding and improving diversity.
-It is unsurprising that there is greater transparency with organizations that have more balanced gender breakdown.
+It is unsurprising that there is greater data transparency with organizations that have more balanced gender breakdown.
 Examples include:  American Statistical Association, American Medical Association and American Bar Association.

 Examples:
 - American Statistical Association (ASA)